Naperville Concrete Construction

 Exposed Aggregate

 The surface cement is washed or chemically removed to expose the stone, gravel, and sand within the concrete.
-The result is a pebbly, textured surface with natural slip resistance and a handsome, organic look.
+The result is a pebbly, textured surface with natural slip resistance.
 You can specify decorative aggregates like river rock, quartz, or granite chips for a custom finish.

 Best for: Pool decks, patios, driveways, high-traffic walkways